Ford cancels Mexico plant. Will create 700 U.S. jobs in 'vote of confidence' in Trump

 Ford currently employs 85,000 Americans, up 28,000, or nearly 50%, from five years ago.
 In Mexico, Ford employs 8,800.

+The automaker fought back against Trump's rhetoric on the campaign trail, saying he had his facts wrong and that the company never planned to cut any U.S. jobs.
+In October, Bill Ford called Trump's criticism of the automaker founded by his great-grandfather "infuriating."
+Now the company is softening its tone.

-Ford stock jumped 2.5% after the announcement.
+Ford stock jumped over 3% after the announcement.

 Trump adviser Kellyanne Conway tweeted out the Ford news with just one comment: "#AmericaFirst."
 Trump has been taking credit for a number of announcements companies like Carrier and Sprint have made in recent weeks to keep jobs in the U.S. or create new ones.